All Episodes

 Obama does not want any extension of these tax cuts.

-By the way, Rich has been dropped.
+By the way, rich has been dropped.

 It's now millionaires and billionaires.

-That's the that's the terminology.
+That's the terminology.

 I told the Republicans, don't even go.